bigtoast/pillage/README.md

 ### StatsContainer
 A StatsContainer is the client interface to interact with Pillage.
-Through this interface you can increment counters, add metrics, set labels, aquire summaries, etc.
+Through this interface you can increment counters, add metrics, set labels, acquire summaries, etc.

 ### StatsCollector
 The StatsCollector interface is used to collect stats from the container for purposes of reporting or aggregation.
-A collector will cache a set of stats from a StatsSummary and when the collect() method is called, it will aquire a new StatsSummary object and calculate the diff between the cached verison and the new version and return that diff as a new StatsSummary object.
+A collector will cache a set of stats from a StatsSummary and when the collect() method is called, it will acquire a new StatsSummary object and calculate the diff between the cached version and the new version and return that diff as a new StatsSummary object.
 The collect() method is how you can see change over time which is good for graphing.